 When you make this conversion, you do owe taxes for it that year.
 But after the conversion, you will owe no taxes on all future gains.

 And to be clear, there are many, many ways to go about this, and many variables to consider.
 To learn more about this, click here to order a free copy of our hardcover book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies For Families Worth $25 Million To $500 Million.

 Knowing when your most tax-advantageous IRA conversion opportunities have come requires some awareness and is best done with the help of a wealth manager.
 For instance, suppose you have a down year in your income.
 That might be the year to do a large conversion, because you can do so without bumping up to the highest tax bracket.

 Today I was working with a client that retired in February and has plenty of liquid money to live on this year.
 We discussed using the Roth conversion on some of his retirement plans this year since we could control his taxable income.
 In future years his income will once again be high.

-This is just one of many reasons to have a high net worth financial advisor in your corner, such as Hutch Ashoo, CEO and Co-Founder of Pillar Wealth Management.
-Mr. Ashoo, in addition to being fee-only, Independent, Fiduciary Financial Advisor, has 30+ years of experience and expertise helping High and Ultra-High Net Worth Investors.
-He can help you assess your tax situation and offer proven tax-reduction strategies that can have a significant impact on your wealth and improve your portfolio performance.
+This is just one of many reasons to have a high net worth financial advisor in your corner.
+As CEO and co-founder of Pillar Wealth Management, a fee-only, independent, fiduciary financial advisory firm, I have 30+ years of experience and expertise helping high and ultra-high net worth investors.
+I can help you assess your tax situation and offer proven tax-reduction strategies that can have a significant impact on your wealth and improve your portfolio performance.